 The Company accounts for its ordinary shares subject to possible redemption in accordance with the guidance in ASC Topic 480 "Distinguishing Liabilities from Equity."
 Ordinary shares subject to mandatory redemption (if any) are classified as liability instruments and are measured at fair value.
 Conditionally redeemable ordinary shares (including ordinary shares that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) are classified as temporary equity.
 At all other times, ordinary shares are classified as shareholders' equity.
 The Company's ordinary shares feature certain redemption rights that are considered to be outside of the Company's control and subject to the occurrence of uncertain future events.
-Accordingly, at March 31, 2020 and December 31, 2019, 28,038,535 and 27,942,373 ordinary shares subject to possible redemption are presented as temporary equity outside of the shareholders' equity section of the Company's balance sheet, respectively.
+Accordingly, at June 30, 2020 and December 31, 2019, 28,027,513 and 27,942,373 ordinary shares subject to possible redemption are presented as temporary equity outside of the shareholders' equity section of the Company's balance sheets, respectively.

-Net Income Per Ordinary Share
+Net Income (Loss) Per Ordinary Share

 The Company complies with accounting and disclosure requirements of FASB ASC Topic 260, "Earnings Per Share."
-Net income per share is computed by dividing net income by the weighted-average number of ordinary shares outstanding during the periods.
+Net income (loss) per share is computed by dividing net income (loss) by the weighted-average number of ordinary shares outstanding during the periods.
 The Company had not considered the effect of the warrants sold in the Initial Public Offering (including the consummation of the full over-allotment option) and Private Placement to purchase an aggregate of 22,125,000 ordinary shares in the calculation of diluted income per share, because their inclusion would be anti-dilutive under the treasury stock method.

-The Company's unaudited condensed statements of operations include a presentation of income per ordinary share subject to redemption in a manner similar to the two-class method of income per share.
-Net income per share for the three months ended March 31, 2020, basic and diluted for Public Shares, was calculated by dividing the gain on marketable securities, dividends and interest held in Trust Account of approximately \$1.1 million, by the weighted average number of 28,750,000 Public Shares outstanding for the period.
-Net loss per share for the three months ended March 31, 2020, basic and diluted for Founder Shares, was calculated by dividing the net income (approximately \$962,000, less income attributable to Public Shares in the amount of \$1.13 million, resulting in a loss of approximately \$168,000), by the weighted average number of 7,187,500 Founder Shares outstanding for the period.
+The Company's unaudited condensed statements of operations include a presentation of income (loss) per ordinary share subject to redemption in a manner similar to the twoclass method of income per share.
+Net income (loss) per share for the three months ended June 30, 2020, basic and diluted for Public Shares, was calculated by dividing the loss on marketable securities, dividends and interest held in the Trust Account of approximately \$14,000, by the weighted average number of 28,750,000 Public Shares outstanding for the period.
+Net loss per share for the three months ended June 30, 2020, basic and diluted for Founder Shares, was calculated by dividing the net loss (approximately \$110,000, less loss attributable to Public Shares in the amount of approximately \$14,000, resulting in a loss of approximately \$96,000), by the weighted average number of 7,187,500 Founder Shares outstanding for the period.
+Net income per share for the six months ended June 30, 2020, basic and diluted for Public Shares, was calculated by dividing the gain on marketable securities, dividends and interest held in the Trust Account of approximately \$1.1 million, by the weighted average number of 28,750,000 Public Shares outstanding for the period.
+Net loss per share for the six months ended June 30, 2020, basic and diluted for Founder Shares, was calculated by dividing the net income (approximately \$851,000, less income attributable to Public Shares in the amount of \$1.1 million, resulting in a loss of approximately \$263,000), by the weighted average number of 7,187,500 Founder Shares outstanding for the period.

-At March 31, 2020, we did not have any dilutive securities and other contracts that could, potentially, be exercised or converted into ordinary shares and then share in our earnings.
-As a result, diluted loss per share is the same as basic loss per share for the period presented.
+At June 30, 2020, we did not have any dilutive securities and other contracts that could, potentially, be exercised or converted into ordinary shares and then share in our earnings.
+As a result, diluted loss per share is the same as basic loss per share for the periods presented.